learn-co-curriculum/dsc-ID3-trees-lab/README.md

 ## Write a function `IG(D,a)` to calculate the information gain

-- The function should input `D` as a class distribution array for target class, and `a` the class distribution of the attribute to be tested
+- As input, the function should take in `D` as a class distribution array for target class, and `a` the class distribution of the attribute to be tested
-- Using the `entropy()` function from above to calculate the information gain as:
+- Using the `entropy()` function from above, calculate the information gain as:

 $$gain(D,A) = Entropy(D) - \sum(\frac{|D_i|}{|D|}.Entropy(D_i))$$